 Respite care is just what it sounds like — You get a respite from your duties to take care of yourself while your loved one continues to get good care.
 Respite care can be as short or as long as you need it.
 Professionals who are trained in caring for elderly and special-needs people can take over their care while you get refreshed.

 Local radio station WBCB1490 serving Bucks County in Pennsylvania, Hunterdon and Mercer Counties in New Jersey, recently interviewed Alzheimer’s and dementia care community Bristol House Memory Care.
 Bristol House Memory Care is located in Warrington just a few miles south of Doylestown.
-The new community specializes in serving those with cognitive impairments.
+The new personal care community specializes in serving seniors who have cognitive impairments.
 Watch the video to learn more.